 - Make a report to the federal Vaccine Adverse Events Reporting System (VAERS) of serious health problems, hospitalizations, injuries and deaths that occur following vaccinations;

-The “first, do no harm” approach to vaccination changed after Congress passed the National Childhood Vaccine Injury Act of 1986 shielding doctors and vaccine manufacturers from vaccine injury lawsuits.
-After the law was passed, there was less emphasis on vaccine reaction prevention as public health officials and medical trade associations narrowed the definition of what constitutes a serious vaccine reaction - like convulsions/seizures, high pitched screaming and collapse/shock (hypotonic hyporesponsive episodes) associated with pertussis-containing vaccines.
+The “first, do no harm” approach to vaccination changed after Congress passed the National Childhood Vaccine Injury Act of 198630 shielding doctors and vaccine manufacturers from vaccine injury lawsuits.31 After the law was passed, there was less emphasis on vaccine reaction prevention32 as public health officials and medical trade associations narrowed the definition of what constitutes a serious vaccine reaction - like convulsions/seizures, high pitched screaming and collapse/shock (hypotonic hyporesponsive episodes) associated with pertussis-containing vaccines.33 34

-Today, CDC and medical trade association officials list very few vaccine-related adverse events or existing health problems as an “official” medical reason to exercise caution or not vaccinate a child or adult.
+Today, CDC and medical trade association officials list very few vaccine-related adverse events or existing health problems as an “official” medical reason to exercise caution or not vaccinate a child or adult.35

 However, it is very important to read the vaccine manufacturer product information statements to learn more about results of pre-licensure clinical trials and post-marketing vaccine reaction reports, as well as what the vaccine manufacturer considers a contraindication (reason not vaccinate) to use of a particular vaccine.

-Access product manufacturer information statements for each of the 17 vaccines recommended by the CDC and medical trade associations here.
+Access manufacturer product information statements for each of the 17 vaccines recommended by the CDC and medical trade associations.

-Read NVIC’s “If You Vaccinate, Ask 8 Questions” brochure to help prevent vaccine reactions, injuries and deaths here
+Read NVIC’s "If You Vaccinate, Ask 8 Questions” brochure to help prevent vaccine reactions, injuries and deaths.

 Vaccines may provide temporary immunity but sometimes fail to provide individuals with even short-term protection from infection.
 Pertussis, influenza and mumps vaccines are three examples.
 Fully vaccinated children and adults can and do transmit pertussis, influenza, mumps and other infections to others.